 Meanwhile, Long-term Growth is designed for potentially greater returns over a longer period.
 Despite not having a regular income from this portfolio style, users can get annual returns as high as 15%.

 If you are uncertain about which investment type best fits your need, you can answer Fundrise’s three-step questionnaire for a recommendation.
 Do take note, that you will only gain access to these goal-based investment styles if you opt for Fundrise’s Core Plan, Advance Plan, or Premium plan.

 - Fundrise has relatively low management fees

 Fundrise will set you back 0.85% in annual management fees.
-Furthermore, clients of management system and investment services pay an extra 0.15% in annual advisory fee.
+Furthermore, clients of the management system and investment services pay an extra 0.15% in the annual advisory fee.

 In total, you will be paying, at most, 1.0% in annual asset management fees.
 This is an incredible offer in comparison to traditional alternatives which ranges from 1.37% to 6.45%.

 In asset origination fees, on the other hand, Fundrise users will be charged an upfront cost of 2%.
 This is again significantly lower than the standard 25% to 40% charged by traditional real estate deals.

 Fees are also the main reason why Fundrise’s eREITs are better than traditional non-traded REITs.
 With Fundrise’s eREITs, the cost of a broker is eliminated since you are buying directly from Fundrise.